uhm-what-to-eat/uhm-what-to-eat.github.io/index.md

 Manage Profile: Vendors can also manage their profile information, including contact details and operating hours.

 ## Team
-Introducing the Culinary Crusaders of UHM – the team behind the mouthwatering magic of "What to Eat?"!
+Introducing the Culinary Crusaders of UHM – the team behind the mouthwatering magic of "UHM...
+What to eat?"!
 * [Christian Dela Cruz](https://github.com/cdc21)
 * [John Paul Alonzo](https://github.com/Johnzo1233)
 * [Joshua Sato](https://github.com/joshuanssato)